Information, Communication & Society (iCS)

 10th of 142 sociology journals & 8th of 79 communications journals

-2019 Call for Papers: CITAMS-Information, Communication & Society Special Issue
+Call for Papers: CITAMS Special Issue of iCS 2021

-Are you presenting a paper at the American Sociological Association this August?
-Or at the Media Sociology Pre-conference?
+Did you have a paper accepted at the American Sociological Association or at the Media Sociology Symposium in 2020?

 If so, you are invited to submit your paper for consideration in a special issue of the journal Information, Communication & Society (ICS).
-For the 13th year, ICS will publish a special issue featuring papers presented at the 2019 annual meeting in NYC.\
+For the 14th year, ICS will publish a special issue featuring papers accepted the 2020 annual meeting.

-Eligible papers are those presented at the 2019 Annual Meeting of the American Sociological Association or at the Media Sociology Pre-Conference in NYC in August 2019.
+Eligible papers are those listed in the online program of either the 2020 Annual Meeting of the American Sociological Association or the Media Sociology Symposium in 2020.

 The special issue welcomes papers that focus on any facet of media, technology, communication, information, or related topics.